How To Uninstall Windows Internet Explorer 9

 The question came up if the installation of Internet Explorer 9 affects another version of Internet Explorer on the operating system.
-The answer to that question was yes: Internet Explorer 9 replaces an older version of Internet Explorer during installation.
+The answer to that question is yes: Internet Explorer 9 replaces an older version of Internet Explorer during installation.

-Some users may have installed the beta of IE9 without knowing that, and some may want to go back to a previous version of Internet Explorer after testing the beta release on their computer.
+Some users may have installed the beta of IE9 without knowing that, and some may want to go back to a previous version of Internet Explorer after testing the beta or final release on their computer.

 The following guide explains how to uninstall Internet Explorer 9 from the operating system.
 The test system we used for this guide was a Windows 7 Professional system, keep in mind that it may look slightly different on Vista.